Brent Crouch

 J. Brent Crouch (born January 8, 1975) is an American volleyball coach, professor, and former indoor and beach volleyball player.
-He has been the head coach of Auburn women's volleyball team since 2020.
+He has been the head coach of Auburn Tigers women's volleyball team since 2020.

 Personal life

 Crouch earned a bachelor's degree in history in 1998 and a master's in philosophy in 2000, both from Texas A&M, then went on to earn a doctorate in philosophy from Oregon in 2006.
 While a student at Texas A&M, he played for the school's club team from 1993 to 1997 and was named MVP of the Stephen F. Austin Tournament in 1997.
 He also competed on the beach from 2005 to 2007 in AVP and CBVA events and placed second at the 2005 California Cup state championship.

 Outside of volleyball, he has held various teaching positions in philosophy at Oregon, San Diego City College, and Saint Mary's (CA) since 2000.

 Crouch and his wife Marcy have two sons.